youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 The arguments are as follows:

 * `host` - this is the server's hostname.
-It must match the name provided in the certificate.
+It must match the name provided in the host's certificate.
 In our case this is the SAN.
-* `caCertFile` - this is the certificate file name for the CA that signed the client's certificate, in this case `ExampleCA.crt`.
-It's required in this server because we essentially created an untrusted CA, i.e., not a CA that's normally configured in the OS (e.g., the KeyChain in OSx).
+* `caCertFile` - this is the certificate file name for the CA that signed the ***client's*** certificate, in this case `ExampleCA.crt`.
+The CA's certificate is required in this server because we created an unknown CA, i.e., not a CA that's normally configured in the OS (e.g.,  the KeyChain in OSx).
 So we need to add it here.
 * `certopt` - as can be seen this is of type `tls.ClientAuthType` There are 5 authorization types for authorizing/validating a client's certificate:

-    * `tls.NoClientCert` - A client certificate will not be requested and it is not required
+    * `tls.NoClientCert` - A client certificate will not be requested and it is not required.
+This is the default value.
 	* `tls.RequestClientCert` - A client certificate will be requested, but it is not required and it won't be validated
 	* `tls.RequireAnyClientCert` - A client certificate is required, but any valid client certificate is acceptable.
 It will not be validated against the CA's certificate.
 	* `tls.VerifyClientCertIfGiven` - A client certificate will not be requested, but if present it will be validated against the CA's certificate